kostasx/JavaScript/Week6/MAKEME.md

 Anyway, endless fun and possibilities.
 Need inspiration, check out the Github API documentation.
 Oh and please make it look nice (hint: use the stuff you learned in HTML/CSS)!

-### Step 4: Git branching homework

-1) Use the unmeshvrije/MyFirst repository (the one you cloned) for this homework.

-2) Make a branch.

-3) Name it YOUR-GITHUB-NAME-dev

-4) Create a file commands.txt in your branch.

-5) Add bash commands that you have learnt with descriptions

-6) Then git add, commit and push them in a remote branch.

-**Do not merge the changes to master branch.

-** Do not make any changes to master branch.

 __Bonus__: Write a function takes this array `['a', 'b', 'c', 'd', 'a', 'e', 'f', 'c']` and returns an array which only has unique values in it (so it removes the duplicate ones).
 Make it a 'smart' algorithm that could do it for every array (only strings/number).
 Try to make it as fast as possible!

 ```
 How to hand in your homework:
-• Upload your homework in your "hyf-javascript2" Github repository.
+• Upload your homework in your "sha-javascript2" Github repository.
 Make sure to create a new folder "week3" first.
 • Upload your homework files inside the week3 folder and write a description for this “commit”.
-• Your hyf-javascript2/week3 should now contain an index.html, main.css and a script.js file (and the images folder)
+• Your sha-javascript2/week3 should now contain an index.html, main.css and a script.js file (and the images folder)
 • Place the link to your repository folder in Trello.
 ```